Permissionless-Software-Foundation/ecash-p2wdb-service/README.md

 P2WDB is an acronym for **pay-to-write database**.
 It's a peer-to-peer (p2p) database that operates over [IPFS](https://ipfs.io), and functions similarly to a blockchain.

 This code repository is the 'server' or 'service' side, for operating a P2WDB locally.
 If you simply want to read or write data to the P2WDB, check out the 'client' JavaScript library: [p2wdb](https://www.npmjs.com/package/p2wdb).

+This is the eCash (XEC) blockchain instance of the P2WDB.
+It is forked from the [Bitcoin Cash (BCH) instance of the P2WDB](https://github.com/Permissionless-Software-Foundation/ipfs-p2wdb-service).

 The P2WDB has the advantages of a blockchain:
 - There are multiple *nodes* on the network hosting their own copy of the database.